Nigeria's Sanusi opens Champions League goal account in Porto win over Marseille | Goal.com

 The 23-year-old's strike at the Orange Velodrome was his goal for the Dragons since he completed a permanent switch from their league rivals Santa Clara in the summer.

+“We got three important points and congratulations to the whole team.
+It is a very important goal in my career, my first in the Champions League,” Sanusi said at the end of the game.

+🎙Zaidu: “Conseguimos três pontos importantes e parabéns para toda a equipa. É um golo muito importante na minha carreira, o meu primeiro na Champions”#FCPorto #OMFCP #UCL pic.twitter.com/IW2OdZQNxz— FC Porto (@FCPorto) November 25, 2020

-Later in the second half, both teams had a player sent off and Sergio Oliveira doubled the visitors' lead from the penalty spot.
+Later in the second half, both teams were reduced to 10 men and Sergio Oliveira doubled the visitors' lead from the penalty spot.

 Mali striker Moussa Marega saw 79 minutes of action for Porto while Senegal's Mamadou Loum was introduced for Oliveira on the stroke of full-time.